 Welcome to the United Parish of Lunenburg!
 We're glad you're here.
 If you have questions, please feel free

-to speak to our pastor Rev. Andrew Burr, or our Lay Pastors, or call the church office (582-6572).
+to speak to our pastor Rev. Dr. Tracy Reeves, or our Lay Pastors, or call the church office (582-6572).

 Our congregation is affiliated with two Protestant denominations, the United Church of Christ and the United